DiffInk: Glyph- and Style-Aware Latent Diffusion Transformer for Text to Online Handwriting Generation: Experiments

 \paragraph{Quantitative Evaluation} As shown in Table~\ref{tab:quant_eval}, DiffInk (ours) achieves superior performance across all quantitative metrics.
-For content fidelity, the OCR-based metrics AR and CR both exceed 94\%, outperforming the latest state-of-the-art method OLHWG by an average margin of 3 percentage points, and substantially surpassing earlier approaches such as WLU and SDT—with a margin of 14.44\%.
-For style consistency, DiffInk achieves a writer classification accuracy of 77.38\% at the text-line level—the highest among all methods—exceeding baselines by an average of 33.71\%.
+For content fidelity, the OCR-based metrics AR and CR both exceed 94\%, outperforming the latest SOTA method OLHWG by an average margin of 3 percentage points, and substantially surpassing earlier approaches such as Drawing, DeepImitator, WLU and SDT—with a margin of 14.44\%.
+For style consistency, DiffInk achieves a style score of 77.38 at the text-line level—the highest among all methods—surpassing the contrastive-learning–based OLHWG by 30 percentage points, the dual-branch style-loss–based SDT by 27 points, and baselines with simple style modeling by an average of 50 points.
 Moreover, style evaluation further reveals that layout stitching introduces anomalies that can be readily detected by the style classifier.
 In terms of structural fidelity, DiffInk attains substantially lower normalized DTW distances, indicating more consistent alignment with target trajectories.
 In contrast, autoregressive methods such as WLU and SDT suffer from cumulative error propagation, which severely degrades text-line level performance.
 Finally, DiffInk demonstrates strong generation efficiency, producing 58.82 characters per second—17× faster than SDT, over 800× faster than OLHWG, and more than 2× faster than WLU—thanks to the efficient text-line modeling of InkVAE.